About the artist:

 Jeanne has taken traditional Spanish Colonial tin work into a unique contemporary realm for today's market.
 She has private collectors throughout the US, Europe and Asia.

 The gallery sections shown here illustrate the type and variety of tin work I do.
 Please inquire as to what work is available.
 I welcome custom orders and will be happy to discuss a personal piece with you.

 Jeanne's singular designs were influenced by her Industrial and Interior Design background.
 She is a graduate of Pratt Institute with additional studies in sculpture, weaving, watercolors and silver jewelry.
 She spent 30 years as a designer of graphics & interiors in New York City before moving to Taos, New Mexico in 1995.

 All of my pieces are completely handmade using simple tools such as chisels, snips, pliers & nails.
 Dimension & surface texture are achieved by wrapping, soldering, stamping & the use of directly applied chemical patinas and hot patinas created with a torch.
 I also incorporate reverse painted glass, wirework, copper, dye glaze, stained glass and most recently, my own seed beadwork.
 I have been experimenting for some time with the use of color applied to metal & have developed a process which I call “dye glaze”.
 The color, consisting of a mix of dye with a binder, is applied by brush in many layers which is then set aside to cure achieving a depth of color & transparent glow.
-My goal is to take tin art out of the domain of traditional Spanish Colonial design & push it into a more multi faceted & contemporary look taking it beyond the realm of a craft.
+My goal is to take tin art out of the domain of traditional Spanish Colonial design & push it into a more multi faceted & contemporary look.